brimshot/quickPatterns/README.md

 # quickPatterns

-A FastLED pattern runner and library. quickPatterns allows multiple animations to run on top of one another with configurable speeds, colors and timing.
+A FastLED based pattern runner and library for running on strips of LED lights.

+quickPatterns allows multiple animations to run on top of one another with configurable speeds, colors and timing.

 [Example sketch](#example-sketch)